 3. Invest in Your Relationship

-If you are taking a babymoon with your partner, be engaged while you have this time together.
-Even infants who don’t do a whole lot other than sleep and eat still drastically change the dynamic of the relationship, and putting in some good quality time before having a baby really brings the romance back at a time when the world as you know it will be turned upside down for a while.
+If you are taking a babymoon with your partner, stay engaged during this time together.
+Even though newborns spend much of their time sleeping and eating, bringing home a baby still changes the dynamic of a relationship in significant ways.
+Putting in some good quality time before having a baby really brings the romance back at a time when the world as you know it will be turned upside down for a while.
 You will have to find a new normal.

 4. Try New Things

-New food, culture, town, maybe just a new outfit!
-Whatever it is, do it because you can.
+Maybe it’s a new restaurant, a new town, a new activity, or even a new outfit.
+Whatever it is, give yourself permission to enjoy it.
 It’s fun to try new things, perhaps something you’ve always wanted to do and never found the time, and now time seems a little more precious, so you do it now.
 Get out of your comfort zone and make new memories.

 5. Take Time to Plan for Baby and Postpartum Life